Content code

 Biconcave Plan concave Menisque divergent

-A diverging lens has the complete opposite effect from a converging lens.
-It tends to move the rays passing through it away from the principal axis.
-As a result, the rays passing through it will not converge at a single point, but instead will disperse.
+A diverging lens has the complete opposite effect of a converging lens.
+It disperses the rays passing through it away from the principal axis.
+As a result, the rays that pass through it will not converge at a single point, but instead will disperse.

-A diverging lens is symbolized by a double arrow with the ends pointing inwards.
+A diverging lens is denoted by a double arrow with the ends pointing inwards.
 This symbol comes from a construction of prisms joined together.

 Image